DevHead-LLC/RisingPunk/flowchart/flowchart-rules.md

 - Any interpretation of vague instructions must be confirmed with the user first
 - All implementation details must adhere strictly to user specifications

+## CRITICAL RULE - NO DUPLICATE FILES
+- NEVER create duplicate versions of existing project files
+- ALWAYS reference original file paths like `/Users/robertthiel/DevHead_LLC/RisingPunk/tdd-initialize.mdc`
+- If a file needs to be examined, USE `cat`, `grep`, or other commands to view it in its original location
+- DO NOT create copies in the flowchart directory or elsewhere
+- VERIFY file existence before claiming it can't be found

 ## Purpose
 This file establishes guidelines for creating a comprehensive flowchart application that visualizes the TDD workflow using HTML, CSS, and JavaScript.
 The goal is to create a detailed yet understandable visualization of the complex workflow process.